 - D. Adjust hangers and supports to bring piping to proper levels and elevations. - E. Provide all necessary structural attachments such as anchors, beam clamps, hanger flanges and brackets in accordance with MSS SP-69.
 Attachments to beams wherever possible.
-Supports suspended from other piping, equipment, metal decking, etc., are not acceptable. - F. Horizontal banks of piping may be supported on common steel channel member spaced not more than the shortest allowable span required on the individual pipe.
+Supports suspended from other piping, equipment, metal decking, etc., are not acceptable.

+- F. Horizontal banks of piping may be supported on common steel channel member spaced not more than the shortest allowable span required on the individual pipe.
 Maintain piping at its relative lateral position using clamps or clips.
 Allow lines subject to thermal expansion to roll axially or slide.
 Size channel struts for piping weights. - G. Installation of drilled-in concrete anchors shall comply with the manufacturer's instructions for working load, depth of embedment, and spacing between anchors and from the edge of the slab.
-Use only wedge style anchors.

-H. Seismic Restraints: Install restraints where recommended in SMACNA "Seismic Restraint Manual."
-Show analysis of supporting structure, anchorages, and restraints in accordance with OSSC Section 1613 and reference ASCE standard.
+Use only wedge-style anchors. - H. Seismic Restraints: Install restraints where recommended in SMACNA "Seismic Restraint Manual" and as required by code.
+Show analysis of supporting structure, anchorages, and restraints in accordance with OSSC Section 16 and reference ASCE standard.
 Seismic restraint system components shall be approved by the California Office of Statewide Health Planning and Development (OSHPD).
 Acceptable Manufacturers: Amber/Booth, Mason Industries, Tolco, or approved.
 Contractor shall submit calculations and shop drawings, sealed and signed by a professional engineer, showing seismic restraint design for all equipment, piping and ductwork required to be braced.

-3.7 PLUMBING SYSTEM IDENTIFICATION
+3.5 HVAC SYSTEM IDENTIFICATION

-- A. Piping System: Indicate each pipe system by its generic name (abbreviated) as shown/scheduled/specified; except vent and drainage piping.
+- A. Piping System: Indicate each pipe system by its generic name (abbreviated) as shown/scheduled/specified.
 Comply with ANSI A13.1 for marker locations, letter sizes, and colors.
 Include arrows to show direction of flow and "Electric Traced" signs to identify heat cable wrapped piping.
 Locate pipe labels in accessible areas as follows: - 1.
 Near each valve, meter, gauge, or control device. - 2.
 Near equipment such as pumps, heat exchangers, water heaters, etc. - 3.
 At piping branch connections. - 4.
 At penetrations (each side) of walls, ceilings, and floors. - 5.
 At access panels and doors. - 6.
 At 25 foot maximum intervals.
-Provide a minimum of 1 label above each room where lift out ceiling is installed.
-Reduce intervals in congested areas such as mechanical rooms. - B. Valve Identification: Tag all valves with brass disc and chain.
-Prepare valve charts indicating valve number, size, location, function and normal position.
-Use no duplicate numbers in Plumbing and Heating systems.
-Mount glazed frames containing one set of valve charts in the building mechanical room. - C. Equipment: Provide engraved plastic-laminate signs at locations of major equipment such as heat exchangers, pumps, etc. Identify equipment in field same as on drawings.
-Permanently mount in an appropriate and effective location. - D. Operation Tags: Where needed for proper and adequate information on operation and maintenance of mechanical systems, provide tags of plasticized card stock, either pre-printed or hand printed to convey the message: example: "DO NOT CLOSE THIS VALVE EXCEPT WHEN THE PUMP IS OFF."
+Provide a minimum of one label above each room where lift-out ceiling is installed.
+Reduce intervals in congested areas such as mechanical rooms. - B. Equipment: Provide engraved plastic-laminate signs at locations of major equipment such as heat exchangers, pumps, etc. Identify equipment in field same as on drawings.
+Permanently mount in an appropriate and effective location.
+Provide tags on access panels or tee bar grid where service valves, terminal units, fire/smoke/fire & smoke dampers, or other equipment needing service above the ceiling. - C. Operation Tags: Where needed for proper and adequate information on operation and maintenance of mechanical systems, provide tags of plasticized card stock, either pre-printed or hand printed to convey the message; example: "DO NOT CLOSE THIS VALVE EXCEPT WHEN THE PUMP IS OFF."

-3.8 EQUIPMENT CONNECTIONS
+3.6 EQUIPMENT CONNECTIONS

-- A. Provide complete plumbing connections for all items of equipment requiring such connections, including incidental piping, fittings, trim and labor necessary for a finished working installation. - B. Verify the rough-in and finish requirements for all equipment provided under other Divisions of the work and requiring plumbing connections with equipment supplier and installer prior to rough-in.
-Minimum branch pipe size for fixtures shall be 1/2".
+A. Provide complete connections for all items of equipment requiring such connections, including incidental piping, fittings, trim and labor necessary for a finished working installation.

+B. Verify the rough-in and finish requirements for all equipment provided under other Divisions of the work and requiring HVAC piping or duct connections with equipment supplier and installer prior to rough-in.